Anddar/CIS442-Project/README.md

             Mac/Linux: source ./.env/bin/activate

-    Now that venv is active use Python to execute main.py python main.py
+    Now that virtual environment (venv) is active use Python to execute main.py (maybe python or python3 in your terminal) python main.py
         python3 main.py